you-zhou/notes/dev.md

 ## open(filename, mode) binary v.s. text mode
 ### text mode
-Files are opened in text mode by default.
+Files are opened in text mode by default, which means a specific encoding is used

 ### binary mode